adras/Nemadoe/README.md

 * **CSS3:** Utilizing CSS variables, `@property` for smooth gradient animations, and advanced `text-shadow` / `filter` techniques for the neon glow.
 * **Vanilla JavaScript:** Handling the WYSIWYG commands, local storage logic, DOM manipulation, and HTML-to-Markdown parsing.

+## Issues
+* Performance is really poor for larger documents.
+Be aware of that.

 ## License

 This project is open-source and available under the [MIT License](LICENSE).